SukkoPera/OpenC64MegaDrivePadAdapter/README.md

 1. **ALWAYS TURN YOUR COMPUTER OFF BEFORE MOVING THE CONFIGURATION JUMPERS.**
 2. **NEVER EVER KEEP MORE THAN ONE JUMPER ON THE SAME HORIZONTAL LINE.**

-If you don't follow the rules, **you will probably cause permanent damage to your C64 and/or controller**, so **please be careful**, you have been warned.
+If you don't follow the rules, **you will probably cause permanent damage to your computer and/or controller**, so **please be careful**, you have been warned.

 The default configuration maps B to button 1, C to button 2 and UP to UP.
 If you play Giana Sisters, you will probably want to use the C button for jumping, so just do the following:
 1. Turn OFF your computer.